evan-erdos/trail-of-cthulhu/story/prose-outline.md

 They return to the village to present the chief with their findings.
-Professor Birchwell tells the Chieftain that the village has *trypanosomiasis* (or African Sleeping Sickness), however, none of the samples the Players analyzed corroborate this.
+Professor Birchwell tells the Chieftain that the village has *trypanosomiasis* (or African Sleeping Sickness), however, none of the samples the PCs analyzed corroborate this.
 The Chieftain characteristically suggests that they kill the whole neighboring tribe.
 As they conclude with the Chieftain, they notice Professor Birchwell slip away again.
 They trail him as he weaves his way through the village, to the edge of town.
-He stops at a bridge in the woods, and the Players observe him at a distance.
+He stops at a bridge in the woods, and the PCs observe him at a distance.
 They realize he's speaking in Russian to someone they can't see, on the other side of the bridge.
-A twig breaks, and the professor looks directly at the Players, but says nothing to the man.
+A twig breaks, and the professor looks directly at the PCs, but says nothing to the man.
-Professor Birchwell begins to leave, and the Players run through the woods to arrive before him.
+Professor Birchwell begins to leave, and the PCs run through the woods to arrive before him.

-The Players confront Professor Birchwell about what he did, and he erupts with anger, almost incoherently babbling about trust and secrets, and his research.
+The PCs confront Professor Birchwell about what he did, and he erupts with anger, almost incoherently babbling about trust and secrets, and his research.
 He accuses them of spying on him, and trying to kill him.
 After a thorough accosting, he lets them go, with a firm warning.

-The Players awake to the sound of sirens, and flee their rooms.
+The PCs awake to the sound of sirens, and flee their rooms.
 It smells like smoke, and sections of the Laboratory are crumbling.
 They observe some of their peers doing very strange things.
-After they escape the lab, the Players pore over the notes they found.
+After they escape the lab, the PCs pore over the notes they found.
 It's slightly helpful, but now they need to learn more.

 ### I.3 ###
-The Players return to the ruins, and overhear chatter about a new ritual.
+The PCs return to the ruins, and overhear chatter about a new ritual.
 They learn that the ritual is to be held in the ruins themselves, however, They are warned that the cultists don't like "interlopers".